ga1nesh/grocery_app/phase5_capstone/README.md

-# The Aces Grocery Shopping Application
+# The The Ganesh Grocery Shopping Application

 ### Deployment